naturale0/naturale0.github.io/_posts/2021-02-15-LDA-4-Gibbs-Sampling.md

 ***References***

 * Pritchard, Stephens, Donnelly.
 2000. **Inference of Population Structure Using Multilocus Genotype Data**.
 Genetics.
 155: 945–959.
 * Griffiths, Steyvers.
 2004. **Finding scientific topics**.
-Proceedings of the National Academy of Sciencess of the United States of America.
+Proceedings of the National Academy of Sciences of the United States of America.
 101: 5228-5235.